Facing Financial Losses and Poor Performance: How Should My Friend Approach Employee Termination?

 Dinesh Divekar

-If the employee has not been performing to the desired level since 2020, then have you given him any written warning?
+If the employee has not been performing to the desired level since 2020, have you given him any written warning?
+Nevertheless, before issuing the warning letter, have you provided him with the target to be achieved and the time frame for it?
+When and how did such communication take place?

 Have the causes of the underperformance been studied?
-To meet the target, does the employee need to depend on the tools, machines, instruments, computer etc., and if so, then are these in working conditions?
+Does the employee need to rely on tools, machines, instruments, computers, etc., to meet the target, and if so, are these in working condition?

-If the employee is underperforming, then what support has his/her reporting manager given to the employee?
+If the employee is underperforming, what support has his/her reporting manager provided?
 Is the manager taking underperformance nonchalantly?

-There are so many questions associated with underperformance.
+There are many questions associated with underperformance.
 The general tendency is to pin blame on the employee and check him/her out.
-You may remove the employee, but ensure that he/she does not meet injustice.
+You may remove the employee, but ensure that he/she does not face injustice.

-Your query was on exercising the choice between removal on account of underperformance and financial distress.
-The choice remains yours.
-However, make sure that the LIFO principle is followed if you wish to remove the services of an employee because of the financial poor condition of the company.
+Your query was on exercising the choice between removal due to underperformance and financial distress.
+The choice is yours.
+However, make sure that the LIFO principle is followed if you wish to terminate an employee's services due to the company's poor financial condition.

 Thanks,